MailToolbox/mail_plugger/docs/usage_of_api_attachments_in_ruby_on_rails.md

-# How to use API delivery system that add attachments to the mailer method in Ruby on Rails
+# How to use the API delivery system that adds attachments to the mailer method in Ruby on Rails

-Let's use mailer method which was defined [here](https://github.com/MailToolbox/mail_plugger/blob/main/docs/usage_in_ruby_on_rails.md#api).
+Let's use the mailer method that was defined [here](https://github.com/MailToolbox/mail_plugger/blob/main/docs/usage_in_ruby_on_rails.md#api).

-Change the API and `MailPlugger.plug_in` method in `config/initializers/mail_plugger.rb`.
+Change the API class and the `MailPlugger.plug_in` method in the `config/initializers/mail_plugger.rb` file.

 ```ruby
 # NOTE: This is just an example for testing...